accessibility-luxembourg/accessibilite.public.lu/content/en/controle-simplifie.md

 - A page with special content: a video, a table, a complex image.

 Pages containing too much content that are out of scope should be avoided.
-If non-conformities are detected for a criterion listed below, it is not necessary to test all 3 pages for this criterion.
+If non-compliances are detected for a criterion listed below, it is not necessary to test all 3 pages for this criterion.
 We are only considering web pages; all downloadable documents are outside the scope of this method.

 #### General assessment
 Some elements of the site cannot be checked using the simplified control criteria proposed here, but they do have an impact on the way in which the results are interpreted.
 This assessment must be carried out for the site as a whole.
 The following criteria must be assessed and appear in a dedicated section of the report:

-- Quantity of content out of scope: it is especially important to highlight content out of scope that contains functions or information that are essential to users (online procedures, access to information, etc.).
-Too much content out of scope could jeopardise the assessment of compliance.
+- Quantity of out of scope content: it is especially important to highlight out of scope content that contains functions or information that are essential to users (online procedures, access to information, etc.).
+Too much out of scope content could jeopardise the compliance assessment.
 - Quantity and type of office documents (Word, Excel, PDF): here the quantity and type of documents are two important indicators.
 The more content there is to download, the more likely it is that users will not be able to access the information.
-This lack of access is all the more damaging when the office documents are necessary to complete a procedure.
+This lack of access is more damaging when the office documents are necessary to complete a procedure.
 - The presence of procedures essential to users behind an inaccessible identification procedure.

 #### Evaluation of the sample
 We must assess each criterion in the checklist described below.
-The only aim is to list non-conformities.
+The only aim is to list non-compliances.
 We start the assessment by running the automated tests, manually checking the results of the automated tests and then carrying out the manual tests.
-If no non-conformities are identified by the automated tests for a given criterion, then a more comprehensive manual test is run.
+If no non-compliances are identified by the automated tests for a given criterion, then a more comprehensive manual test is run.
 However, if the automated test has already identified an error, then the more comprehensive manual test is no longer necessary.
 We suggest filling in the audit grid as the audit is carried out.
 If a test fails on a page, we stop the test and document it; there is no need to test other pages.
 When all the checklist criteria have been tested, it is necessary to summarise the audit results in the report.

 #### Checklist
 ##### Semi-automatically testable criteria
 Run the tests with the Axe extension and record only the results corresponding to the following Axe rules.
 The Axe rule identifier can be seen in the URL displayed when hovering over each problem.
 As good practices do not strictly speaking correspond to accessibility problems, they can be deactivated in the Axe extension settings.
-The correspondence between the Axe rules and the RAWeb criteria is available in the table below and on the [page containing all the criteria for the simplified tests](./audit-simpl.html).
+The mapping between the Axe rules and the RAWeb criteria is available in the table below and on the [page containing all the criteria for the simplified tests](./audit-simpl.html).

 ##### Criteria that can be tested manually